MaxwellDAnderson/style/README.md

-# style
+# STYLE
-A routinely updated style guide.
+A style guide in the making.